 Course of Study Committee

-In substantive matters the approval of the Course of Study Committee is not final but is subject to ratification by the Yale College Faculty.
-The addition of any new course to the curriculum, or a significant change in any already existing course or program, thus requires the approval of the Course of Study Committee and then of the faculty.
+In substantive matters, the approval of the Course of Study Committee is not final but is subject to ratification by the Yale College Faculty.
+The addition of any new course to the curriculum, or a significant change in any already existing course, thus requires the approval of the Course of Study Committee and then of the faculty.
 Proposals for New Courses and for Changes in Existing Courses, and Notification of the Course of Study Committee’s Actions discuss the main points of business that a DUS has with the Course of Study Committee.